fokkerone/99problems/README.md

 expect(Element).toHaveTextContent(/^1000$/);
 ```

-supi dupi,
+## supi dupi,

-we know find the Node + the value of our EUR mocked bitcoin course.
-YWEEAAH!
+We now are able to approve the Dom Node exist and assert the given value of our bitcoin course. **YEEAAH!**

 Lets add the API

+---

 ```javascript
 //index.tsx